VivekGopal-BITS/bits-smartlearn-students/README.md

-# bits-smartlearn-student-reg
+# bits-smartlearn-students
-A microservice for student registration
+A microservice for students